antog16/Predicting_Used_Cars_Prices/README.md

 # Predicting Used Car Prices

 This repository contains a machine learning model for predicting the prices of used cars based on a variety of features.
-The project aims to demonstrate the process of data cleaning, exploratory data analysis (EDA), feature engineering, and building a predictive model using various machine learning algorithms.
+The project aims to demonstrate the process of data cleaning, exploratory data analysis (EDA), feature engineering, and building a predictive model using various machine learning algorithms (RandomForestRegressor & XGBoostRegressor).

 ## Project Overview